• Skip to primary navigation

 Process according to the manufacturer's instructions that come with your ice cream machine.
 It took about 20 minutes for the ice cream to freeze for me.

-It will still be pretty soft, so be sure to put the ice cream in airtight containers and place in freezer for at least 4 hours to continue to harden.
+It will still be pretty soft, so be sure to put the ice cream in airtight and place in freezer for at least 4 hours to continue to harden.

 I love how it's naturally a pretty pale yellow color!